+Several school-led MATs explored opportunities for Church of England free schools in areas where pupil demand can be demonstrated, and there is low likelihood of negative impact on the flourishing of existing schools.
 Whilst the national landscape for this is now more competitive with more available MATS to sponsor new free schools, the team continued to prioritise this work and build relationships with existing MATs.
-As a result, Alder Grove Church of England Primary School will be opening as part of The Keys Trust in September 2020.
-This will be followed by Windrush Church of England Primary School in September 2021 as part of The River Learning Trust.
-In addition, early discussions were held with relevant parties around the need and viability for new alternative provision settings to see if we can provide greater support to the most vulnerable pupils.
+As a result, Alder Grove Church of England Primary School opened as part of The Keys Trust in September 2020.
+This will be followed by Windrush Church of England Primary School in